raverie-us/raverie-engine/README.md

 # About
 The Raverie Engine is a light-weight game engine that aims to recreate the Macromedia/Adobe Flash experience of old.

-# Architecture
-The Raverie Engine is built to run on any platform and targets pure WASM as its only output.
-This means that the output does not include executables, glue code, etc (we do not use Emscripten).
-The list of imports and exports is cleanly defined in `PlatformCommunication.hpp` and can easily be implemented by any platform, including the browser.

 # Getting started
 Checkout the repository and all submodules: